SmartResponse-Framework/SmartResponse.Framework/CONTRIBUTING.md

 SmartResponse.Framework has a `master` branch for stable releases and a `develop` branch for daily development.
 New features and fixes are always submitted to the `develop` branch.

 This project follows standard [GitHub flow](https://guides.github.com/introduction/flow/index.html).
 Please learn and be familiar with how to use Git, how to create a fork of the repository, and how to submit a Pull Request.
-Contributors are likely willing to help you with using Git if you [ask questions in our slack](https://logrhythmcommunity.slack.com) channel `#smartresponse_framework`.
+Contributors are likely willing to help you with using Git if you [ask questions in our slack](https://logrhythmcommunity.slack.com) channel `#srf-community`.

 After you submit a PR, Project maintainers and contributors will review and discuss your changes, and provide constructive feedback.
 Once reviewed successfully, your PR will be merged into the `development` branch.